 Found in honey and fruit, fructose is a natural sugar.
-Made from corn, the man-made sweetener high fructose corn syrup is either 55 or 42 percent fructose, and the remainder of the ingredients are glucose and water.
+Made from corn, the man-made sweetener high fructose corn syrup is

 When your body breaks down fructose, purines are released.
 As these chemical compounds are broken down, uric acid is produced.
 Uric acid can form painful crystals in the joints causing gout.